What is Cachet?

 Technical Requirements for Installing Cachet

-To start using Cachet, you need to have the following in your tech stack.
+To start using Cachet, you need to have the following in your tech stack for installation.

 - Git